-For example, if your buy order is filled and the sell order was cancelled the bot will keep creating sell orders only until it gets filled.
+For example, if your buy order is filled and the sell order was canceled the bot will keep creating sell orders only until it gets filled.

 Stopping the strategy using the

 stop command breaks the current ping pong logic.
-Upon restarting the bot will initially create both buy and sell orders again assuming you have enough balance to place orders on each side.
+Upon restarting, the bot will initially create both buy and sell orders, assuming you have enough balance to place orders on each side.